antrikshkmr/Checklist-WebApp/README.md

 3. Run `npm start` command in your terminal/cmd.

-    This would run the app in the development mode.
+    This would run the app in development mode.
     Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
     The page will reload if you make edits.